FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 8th July 2024.md

 was approaching 5.30 p.m. and on the proposed of Councillor Sheahan (J), seconded by

-Councillor Slattery, Standing Order No. 4 was suspended in order to complete the agenda.--- 10
+Councillor Slattery, Standing Order No. 4 was suspended in order to complete the agenda.
+---
+10

 7.